 Mad Oak has been in the game for 20 years and claims to have the best gear list in town.
-As well as a beautiful sounding space designed by the Walters-Storyk Design Group, who are themselves one of the best designers of acoustic spaces in the world.
+As well as a beautiful-sounding space designed by the Walters-Storyk Design Group, who are themselves one of the best designers of a state of the art acoustic spaces in the world.

 The gear list is pretty impressive with a lot of Rupert Neve outboard gear and some really lovely keyboards and guitar amps for artists to play with.
 The toys are all built around a pretty spectacular 32 Channel API 1608 console.
 Which can either be used to record directly onto the Studer 827 24-track tape deck or through to the 32×32 Burl Mothership with built-in Pro-Tools.
 The studio is analogue and artists can choose whether to go digital further down the chain.

 They’ve worked with some pretty big names including Aerosmith, Ben Folds, Joe Perry, and Weird Al Yankovic.
 But they also take the time to mention on their website that their philosophy is very artist-centred and with that in mind, they want to work with artists regardless of their budget or background.

 A: 390 Cambridge St